loighic/loighic.github.io/_pages/macro/pt1a/trade.md

 After making this
 particular trade, however, both countries are better off because they now have a combination of oil and corn that they couldn't achieve on their own.
-In other words, both have a combination of these goods that is outside (i.e., to the right of) their production possibilities frontier.
+Both have a combination of these goods that is outside (i.e., to the right of) their production possibilities frontier.
 (See figure 2 for Saudi Arabia.)
 This is an important result because it shows that trading can make *both* countries better off.